How to Organize 1,000+ ChatGPT Chats (2026 Guide)

 How many ChatGPT chats can it handle?

-The Chat Manager is built for hundreds or thousands of conversations.
-Because AI tags are derived from titles only, even a 1,000-chat history finishes tagging in minutes without tripping ChatGPT's rate limits.
+The Chat Workspace is built for hundreds or thousands of conversations.
+Because AI tags are derived from titles only, even a 1,000-chat history finishes tagging in seconds without tripping ChatGPT's rate limits.